The prompt

 background

-The background colour.
+The background color.
 Valid values are: none (default as set by the terminal), black, red, green, yellow, blue, magenta, cyan and white.

 foreground